StrangeBeeCorp/docs/docs/thehive/installation/automated-installation-script-linux.md

 2. Enter the number corresponding to the installation option you want to run.

-    * 1) **Setup proxy settings**: Configure the host to operate behind an HTTP proxy and integrate custom Certificate Authorities (CAs) if needed.
+    * 1) **Setup proxy settings**: Configure the host to operate behind an HTTP proxy and integrate custom certificate authorities (CAs) if needed.
 This ensures secure and compatible communication with external services.
     * 2) **Install TheHive**: Automatically install TheHive, including its required components and dependencies, using predefined and production-ready settings.

 3. Press **Enter**.